lbaile21/LLMstudio/CONTRIBUTING.md

 - The full traceback or error message, not just the final line.
 - Observed vs. expected behavior, and how often the issue reproduces (always, intermittently, only under load, etc.).
+- The operating system and, if relevant, the shell or terminal you're using.

 If the bug only appears under concurrency or with streaming responses, please call that out explicitly — those code paths are easy to regress and hard to